nic-dgl103-f24-dlu1/project-LLove-Creator/README.md

 - Some of the gallery images are slow to load
 - It’s visually text based and doesn’t showcase artist's work (too much text!)
-- The hamburger menu and items are low contrast in the header
+- The hamburger menu and menu items have low contrast in the header
 - The images of the gallery are taken from afar, have poor lighting, and do not show off the art in an accessible way
 - There are too many CTAs that say “learn more,” without visuals
 - There isn't a clear hierarchy on the site to drive the audience to take action